-Come analyze F-22, F-35, rocket, or explosion data for NASA and the U.S. military.
+A lot of my research involves high-amplitude noise, like jets, rockets, explosions, and sonic booms.
 Other possibilities exist - email me to set up an appointment.
 Numerous publication opportunities are likely.

 - Underwater Acoustical Measurements

-Our underwater acoustics lab (U117) has a fully automated system for making acoustic measurements in our water tank (8 ft long by 4 ft wide).
-Currently measurements are being made to accurately model sound propagation and test machine learning algorithms for source localization and environmental variability.
+Our underwater acoustics lab (U117) has a fully automated system for making acoustic measurements in our water tank (12 ft long by 4 ft wide).
+Currently measurements are being made test which numerical models accurately predict sound propagation in the tank at ultrasonic frequencies.
+The big upcoming goal is to be able to test machine learning algorithms for source localization and environmental variability using ultrasonic tank measurements.

 - Building an Atlas of Molecular Gas Kinematics From the ALMA Archive